The Ignorant Art School: Sit-in Curriculum #1

 Thu 25 March 6.00 – 7.30pm

-An in-conversation event with ex-Timex workers and activists Mary McGregor and a speaker from Timex History Group on the 1993 Timex Strike in Dundee, facilitated by artist and activist Stella Rooney, exploring education on the picket line and the capitalist construction of time.
+An in-conversation event with ex-Timex workers and activists Mary McGregor and Charlie Malone on the 1993 Timex Strike in Dundee, facilitated by artist and activist Stella Rooney, exploring education on the picket line and the capitalist construction of time.
 Introduced with a film by Rooney, shot at the location of the Camperdown Timex factory, this discursive event will draw on local histories and ongoing activism in Dundee, reimagining the location and hierarchies of traditional educational structures.

 A Beauty Class: Society, Politics and Transcendence